What Do You Think When You Hear The Word "Mission"?

 Hello!
 My name is Jason Baareman.
 I am a servant of the Lord Jesus Christ and a physical therapist by trade.

-I am the husband to my love, Laura, and the father to my four amazing kids.
+I am the husband to my love, Laura, and the father to my five amazing kids.